woefe/git-prompt.zsh/README.md

 ## Installation
 The prompt is intended to be highly customizable.
 It actually does not change your prompt at all, but only provides the `gitprompt` function which you can use to build your own prompt.
-An example configuration will be given below.
+An example configuration is given below.
-You can find another, and more complete, configuration in my [dotfiles](https://github.com/woefe/dotfiles).
+You can find another, and more complete, configuration in my [dotfiles](https://github.com/woefe/dotfiles/blob/4253971f13a0a6c621fc0254a7f535d75ea91de1/zsh/.zshrc#L266).

 Clone this repo or [download](https://raw.githubusercontent.com/woefe/zsh-git-prompt/master/git-prompt.zsh) the `git-prompt.zsh` file.
 Then add following lines to your `.zshrc`.

 ```
-prompt off  # Optional in some cases
+prompt off  # Optional if promptinit is not loaded
 source path/to/git-prompt.zsh
 PROMPT='%B%40<..<%~ %b$(gitprompt)%(?.%F{blue}❯%f%F{cyan}❯%f%F{green}❯%f.%F{red}❯❯❯%f) '
 ```